 The Port Lewes Fishing Pier is PRIVATE.
 It is NOT OPEN to the Public.
 It is for the private use of Port Lewes residents and guests.

-Individuals fishing from the Port Lewes pier must display a Port Lewes fishing pass.
+Individuals fishing from the Port Lewes pier must display a Port Lewes Recreation pass.

 All individuals fishing from the pier must follow the guidelines of the Department of Natural Resources and Environmental Control.
 Strict licensing requirements, as well as, minimum size and creel limits are determined each year and are subject to change.

 Because of pier fire hazard, NO SMOKING ON THE PIER